MicrosoftDocs/customer-insights/ci-docs/data/dataverse-measures.md

 ## Limitation

-- Up to 10 million rows in a measure.
+- Up to 10 million rows in a calculated measure.
 For more than 10 million rows, break up the measure into multiple parts.

 ## Create a calculated measure table